Citizen Police Academy

 CPA Classes

-The eight (8) week CPA course meets one night each week for three (3) hours.
+The eight (8) week CPA course meets on Thursday evenings each week for three (3) hours.
 Classes are held in the City Council room at City Hall, located at 1020 E Pioneer Rd.
-Watch for the application period to open again in March 2025.

 Topics covered in the CPA class include: